 Cllr Stephen Cowan, Leader of Hammersmith & Fulham, said: “We wanted to get away from the traditional image of Town Halls as distant, dusty municipal buildings and instead build an exciting new civic campus which welcomes residents and provides facilities that lifts the neighbourhood up and which people can enjoy.
 We are reinventing the Town Hall and putting our philosophy of ‘doing things with residents, not to them’ at the heart of the design.”

 As well as including cutting-edge environmental technology in its redesign, the Civic Campus is also set to become one of the most accessible series of buildings anywhere in the world.

-In late December, local residents from the Civic Campus Commission and the Disabled People’s Commission, who have been spearheading the redesign, joined Stephen to witness the start of the demolition of the six-storey Town Hall extension which was added to the original Town Hall in the early seventies.
-The demolition will be completed by June 2020.
+Local residents from the Civic Campus Commission and the Disabled People’s Commission, who have spearheaded the redesign, joined Stephen to witness the start of the demolition of the six-storey Town Hall extension which was added to the original Town Hall in the early seventies.
+The demolition was completed in 2020.